-BEMS is committed to ensuring that patients whose first language is not English receive the information they need and are able to communicate appropriately with healthcare staff.
+BEMS is committed to ensuring that patients whose first language is not English receive the information they need and can communicate appropriately with healthcare staff.

 It is not appropriate to use children to interpret for family members who do not speak English.